Office of Admission

 Applicants must submit a non-refundable commitment deposit before the designated deadline to confirm enrollment.
 Late applicants for any deadline will be considered on the basis of availability of classroom and residence hall space.

 Providence College provides updates during the course of the admission process to applicants via e-mail.
-Therefore, it is important that applicants provide the College with a legible e-mail address that will be active throughout the application process.
+Therefore, it is important that applicants provide the College with an e-mail address that will be active throughout the application process.

 2. Secondary School Report